keboola/connection-docs/overview/tutorial/load/googledrive.md

 Save the configuration by clicking the *Save* button in the upper right corner of the screen.
 You should obtain a result like the one below.
 Then, click on the *Run Extraction* command on the right.
 This will create a background job extracting the selected sheet from the Google Drive document and loading it into Storage.

+When a job is running, a small orange circle appears under *Last runs*, along with RunId and other info on the job.
+Green is for success, red for failure.
+Click on the indicator, or the info next to it for more details.

 {: .image-popup}
 ![Google Drive Results](/overview/tutorial/load/extractor-google-drive-result.png)